About My Approach 1:1 Coaching Group Series Mini Course Blog Success Stories Take the Quiz

 I'm not here to talk you out of anything.

-No judgment.
-Just the science, and what I've seen in 13 years of working with people on exactly this.
+There is no judgment here.
+I just want to discuss the science, what I've learned through my personal journey, and what I've seen in 13 years of working with people on exactly this.

 For some people, mindfulness training is the non-medication path to the same outcomes.